There is a great deal of

 researchers.
 In many types of studies (especially in chemistry, physics, and

-observation is one that is expressed and recorded as a quantity, using some
+one that is expressed and recorded as a quantity, using some standard system of

 Some observations that